maferjramirez/liferay-portal/modules/test/poshi/poshi-properties.markdown

 Sets a boolean for whether Poshi log frontend resources are used locally or remotely.

+### test.run.thread.pool.size

+Sets the maximum number of threads to be used when running tests in parallel.
+This is only applicable when `test.run.type` is set to `parallel`.

+### test.run.type

+Sets the mode of execution Poshi will use.
+Valid options are `sequential` or `parallel`.

 ### test.skip.tear.down

 Sets a boolean for whether the tear down is skipped.